Bringing Your Foreign Spouse and Children on a K-3 or K-4 Non-Immigrant Visa. Schedule a Free Consultation.

 - The child of a qualified K-3 visa applicant.

-Becoming a Permanent Resident Without Leaving the Country
+Becoming a Permanent Resident without Leaving the Country

 The K-3 spousal visa allows a foreign citizen spouse to legally enter the United States as a non-immigrant on a provisional two-year basis.
 After entering the country, your spouse may adjust their status to become a lawful Permanent Resident (Green Card holder) at any time.